Founder & CEO

 Bass Tech/Media Lead

 Katie found her love for music starting with the piano in elementary school.
-She then transitioned to playing the clarinet in middle and high school (these were dark times) before joining the drumline.
-Performing with both the fall and winter programs at South Lyon High School, the group earned a silver medal at the WGI World Championships her senior year.
+In high school Katie performed with both the fall and winter percussion programs at South Lyon High School, The group earned a silver medal at the WGI World Championships her senior year.
 After graduating, Katie attended Eastern Michigan University where she was a member of the drumline and graduated with a BBA in Marketing.

 In the summer of 2010, Katie toured with the Santa Clara Vanguard Drum and Bugle Corps.
 She was also a member of Redline Percussion from it's inaugural season in 2008 until aging out in 2011, serving as section leader of the bassline.
-She currently performs with the Detroit Lions Drumline as well.
+She currently performs with the Detroit Lions Drumline.

-Katie has taught and been a clinician for a number of schools and ensembles in the area including:
+Katie has taught, written for and been a clinician for a number of schools and ensembles in the area including South Lyon High School, Plymouth-Canton Educational Park, Novi High School, Walled Lake Central High School, Eastside Fury Percussion, and Redline Percussion.

 Jackson started his bass drumming career with Farmington United Percussion Ensemble, and played bass there for two years (2010 and 2011).
 After graduating high school he played bass two at Eastside Fury for three years (2012-2014), and for two years at Redline (2015 and 2016).
 He also spent a summer playing bass three at the Colts Drum and Bugle Corps (2012), as well as bass two at the Madison Scouts (2013 and 2015).